 Traci Dutton is a sommelier, a wine judge, and the manager of public wine and beverage studies at The Culinary Institute of America at Greystone.
 She joined the CIA in 1998 as beverage manager and sommelier for the college’s Wine Spectator Greystone Restaurant.
 Over the course of more than 30 years in the wine world, Traci has worked in high-end establishments such as Montrachet, The Striped Bass, and 231 Ellsworth, and has served luminaries as varied as Oprah Winfrey, Kevin Bacon, and Paul Bocuse.
 She has studied and tasted great wines at vineyards around the world, from Portugal and Austria to Argentina and the United States.
 Her writing on wines and beverages has appeared in Kitchen & Cook, the St. Helena Star, iSanté.com, and many other publications.
 In 2011, she was named one of the top wine country sommeliers by Tasting Panel magazine.

-Chris Cosentino is the chef-owner of Cockscomb and Las Alcobas.
+Chris Cosentino is the chef-owner of Cockscomb and Boccalone in San Francisco and the chef of Acacia House in St. Helena, California and Jackrabbit in Portland, Oregon.
 Growing up in Newport, Rhode Island’s Italian-American community, he spent his time clamming, commercial fishing, and cranking the pasta machine in his grandmother’s kitchen, developing an early affinity for great ingredients and hard work.
 After graduating from Johnson & Wales, Chris went on to build his culinary resume by working at a number of notable restaurants, including Red Sage in Washington, D.C., Chez Panisse in Berkeley, and Rubicon, Belon, and Redwood Park in San Francisco.
 His first executive chef position was at Incanto, which he joined in 2002.
 Chris’s innovative interpretations of rustic Italian fare promptly earned the restaurant its first 3-star review from The San Francisco Chronicle.
 Since then Chris has gained national acclaim as a leading proponent of offal cookery.
+He is a winner of Top Chef Masters and 2013 James Beard Awards nominee for Best Chef: West.

 Director and Author